 There’s a new “world” taking over Animal Kingdom at Walt Disney World, and I had the opportunity to check it out last week, as part of a media preview.
 Disney’s Pandora – The World of AVATAR, opened officially on Saturday, and guests are already lining up for hours to enjoy this beautiful new land.
 Planning a trip to Pandora at Disney’s Animal Kingdom?
 Here’s everything you need to know about Disney Pandora – The World of AVATAR.
 Looking to shop Pandora merchandise before your trip?
 Here’s a link to everything available at shop Disney.

 Pandora – The World of AVATAR features one new quick-service restaurant, two fabulous new attractions, a gift shop offering exclusive merchandise, and a drink/snack stand.
 Pandora is located in the old Camp Minnie-Mickey area at Disney’s Animal Kingdom, and is a short walk from the park front entrance.
 The whole area is completely themed for Pandora – it’s the most immersive experience that I’ve witnessed at a theme park.
+Animal Kingdom, which really used to be considered more of a half-day park, is now definitely more of a full day park.

 Even just walking through Pandora is an experience.
 As you enter the Valley of Mo’ara, you’ll see so much of the plant life and culture of Pandora, including a Na’vi drum circle that guests can play, a plaska reclinata that sprays water when you touch it, waterfalls, plants, and the famous floating mountains of Pandora.
-It looks completely different at night, so you’ll probably want to visit both during the day and after dark.
+It looks completely different at night, so you’ll probably want to visit Pandora twice – during the day and after dark.

 The Attractions of Disney Pandora – The World of AVATAR